EnvironmentalDashboard/buildingos-api-daemons/README.md

    still reachable: 80,880 bytes in 3 blocks
         suppressed: 0 bytes in 0 blocks
 ```
-Often, it seems that the program will recieve a `SIGPIPE` when executing a MySQL query.
+Also, it sometimes seems that the program will recieve a `SIGPIPE` when executing a MySQL query.
 This causes the program to termintate, but before it does, it will launch another instance of itself.